-Hey friends!
-I'm here to bring you nine SUPER EASY ideas that you can try RIGHT NOW in your classrooms for the new year.
-I promise they will save you time and make your job easier!
+Here are 9 SUPER EASY ideas that you can try RIGHT NOW in your classroom for the new year.
+I promise they will save you time and make your job easier:

 This is by far my favorite thing I've implemented over the past few years because it is super easy, yet super effective.
 Simply write out your weekly sight words on literally anything… I've used post it notes, index cards, pre-made word wall cards and I've even incorporated our weekly spelling lists on occasion.
 It doesn't need to be fancy, just easily visible when students leave the room.